DanielAbrante/GamesLinux/README.md

 ## Usage

-- Go to directory where downloaded the GamesLinux.sh
+- Go to directory where downloaded the gameslinux.sh
-- Open the terminal and give execute permission: `chmod +x ./GamesLinux`
+- Open the terminal and give execute permission: `chmod +x ./gameslinux.sh`
-- To run the script type: `./GamesLinux`
+- To run the script type: `./gameslinux.sh`

 ## Todo